 Have you ever needed to send your calendar schedule to someone to figure out the best time to schedule a meeting with them?
 Figuring out when someone is available within your organization is usually easy, as Outlook can show you automatically using the Scheduling Assistant.

 If you're trying to coordinate with someone outside of your organization, this can be more challenging.
 In Outlook you can easily include a copy of your calendar schedule to make this process easier.

 To insert a nice looking calendar and .ics file attachment into your email in Outlook, do the following:

 While working in a team, there are three ways of seeing others' or team calendars.

 You can share your Outlook calendar with another person or a group in Outlook.
 This option is useful when you want to share your personal calendar with others.

-See https://rules.ssw.com.au/calendar-do-you-allow-full-access-to-calendar-admins for step by step instructions on how to share your calendar or see another person's shared calendar.
+See Calendar Permissions - Do you share your calendars? for step-by-step instructions on how to share your calendar or see another person's shared calendar.

 This can keep track of important things like client work and leave.
 See Scheduling - Do you know how to book developers for a project? on how to add a booking to CRM Service Calendar.